Irving Layton,

 other poems, includes the imagery of pubic hairs, genitals, sunburnt backsides, groins and

-groans, womens thighs, and other erotic graffiti which, taken out of the context of
+groans, women’s thighs, and other erotic graffiti which, taken out of the context of

 personal love, and therefore becoming fragments of a dismembered human whole, are in quite